 Authorised officers may be appointed to carry out the investigation.
 They will have extensive powers to obtain necessary information and documents including the power to enter and search premises.

-As a result of an investigation, the Commission may prosecute offences.
+As a result of an investigation, the Standards Commission may prosecute offences.

-Any relevant contravention listed above may be prosecuted by the Commission
+Any relevant contravention listed above may be prosecuted by the Standards Commission

-- Submitting a late return (that is making a return after the prescribed deadline) is a contravention, which will result in a fixed payment notice being levied.
+Submitting a late return (that is making a return after the prescribed deadline) is a relevant contravention, which will result in a fixed payment notice being issued.
 The amount of the fixed payment is €200.
 If you pay the fixed payment within the time specified, no further action will be taken.
-Failure to pay the fixed payment notice may result in prosecution.
+Failure to pay the fixed payment may result in prosecution.